wendell-hom/human_action_recognition/video_har/README.md

 Videos are highly compressed, to reduce data pipeline latency, these files were uncompressed and stored as h5py files, with one file per category per training + validation set.  i.e., 600 h5py files for training data and 600 h5py files for validation data.
 Total disk space required was ~ 4TB.
 SSDs were used to keep read latency to a reasonable times.

+To keep GPUs from being starved from data, the training code uses `use_multiprocessing= True, num_workers = 12`

 ## Mixed precision 16-bit floating point

 To increase batch size and reduce runtime, mixed precision floating point was used for models.